 I enjoyed a great day of canning and preserving fresh vegetables from the backyard organic raised bed garden.
 As you can tell, I ended up doubling my canning Tomato Jam recipe and produced around 9 x 1/2 pint jars.

 This is sooooo good that you have to try it.
-Give it a shot and maybe you will really surprise yourself with just how good it tastes.
+Give it a shot and maybe you will really surprise yourself and your significant others with just how good it tastes.
+It’s that good!!!

 - 6 cups Roma Tomatoes, chopped

 - 1 Pepper, Green chopped

 - 1 1/2 tsp pickling or canning salt